chiyuliu67/mule-otel-connector/README.md

 <AsyncLogger name="com.mulesoft.ot" level="DEBUG"/>
 ```

-Available levels: INFO, DEBUG, TRACE

 # Available tags in traces

-Next is the list of the available tags that are included in the tracing.
+Next is the list of the available tags included in the tracing.

 ## Host